deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1a/result_protoemds_final_stack.md

 #### Tested quality metric and method

-This result reuses the existing stack-agnostic test definition in `test.md` and adds an EMDS Final Stack integration-assessment perspective.
+This result reuses the existing stack-agnostic test definition in `test.md` and adds an protoEMDS Final Stack integration-assessment perspective.

 It does not replace the historical stack-specific result files, such as `result_edc_vc.md` or `result_fiware.md`.

 The quality metric, expected output and comparative criteria remain those defined by the original test.
-This result file should only capture the evidence and assessment outcome for the selected EMDS Final Stack deployment.
+This result file should only capture the evidence and assessment outcome for the selected protoEMDS Final Stack deployment.

 #### Test-specific assessment scope